dxaviud/dxaviud/README.md

 ## Some of my bigger repositories

 ### [anti-rona-lock-system](https://github.com/dxaviud/anti-rona-lock-system)
 This is a project I created with 4 four other students from my cohort.
 There is a hardware component to it which is in the possession of one of my teammates.
-It uses TensorFlow and OpenCV to analyze an image, detecting distances between people and whether they are wearing masks or not.
+It uses TensorFlow and OpenCV to analyze an image, detecting distances between people and determining mask usage.

 ### [chess](https://github.com/dxaviud/chess)
-I created this while in high school.
-I have a few video demos of it on my website.
-The code is completely original (and also buggy, but it works well for the most part).
-I might redo the saving feature in the future to use object streams (it currently just writes/reads to/from a text file, I didn't know about object streams at the time).
+I created this from scratch a while back.
+I have video demos of its main features on my website.
+All of it is completely original (except some image assets which I've borrowed and modified).
+I might redo the saving feature to use object streams (it currently just writes/reads to/from a text file).

 ### [ultimate-tictactoe](https://github.com/dxaviud/ultimate-tictactoe)
-This is somewhat similar to my chess repository.
-I made it more recently (during the summer of 2020).
+This is somewhat similar to my chess repository, but I made it more recently.
 Like my chess project, this one has a GUI.

 <!--
 - ⚡ Fun fact: ...